 How to Create a Living Trust in California

-Creating a living trust in the Golden State requires a number of steps.
+Creating a living trust is pretty similar in every state.
+Specifically in the Golden State, creating a living trust requires a number of steps.
 The table below breaks down each step with a description:

 What Is a Living Trust?

 A living trust is a legal document that lets you specifically grant ownership of your assets to a beneficiary.
 The trustee will be responsible for managing the assets you place in the trust on both your behalf and on the behalf of your beneficiaries.
 The trustee is also responsible for making sure the assets in the trust are distributed to your beneficiaries according to the trust’s directives.
 You can name yourself as trustee or you can grant someone else that power.

 There are two types of living trusts: an irrevocable living trust and a revocable living trust.
 An irrevocable living trust is permanent and any asset that’s placed inside of it cannot ever be taken out without express permission from everyone named in the trust.

 A revocable living trust, on the other hand, is more flexible and allows for modifications and the removal of property and/or beneficiaries if needed.
 With a revocable living trust you’ll retain control of the assets you place in the trust, whereas with an irrevocable living trust you’ll permanently give away your assets and thus relinquish control of them.
 This means that taxes on the assets in an irrevocable trust apply to the trust, not to you.

 How Much Does It Cost to Create a Living Trust in California?